garden-io/garden/docs/using-garden/projects.md

 ---
-order: 2
+order: 20
-title: Creating a Project
+title: Projects
 ---

-# Creating a Project
+# Projects

 The first step to using Garden is to create a project.
 You can use the `garden create project` helper command, or manually create a `garden.yml` file in the root directory of your project: